github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-ruby.rst

 - **command-injection** indicates that this is considered a sink for the command injection query.

-Example: Taint sources from `sinatra` block parameters
+Example: Taint sources from 'sinatra' block parameters
 ------------------------------------------------------

-In this example, we'll show how the `x` parameter below could be marked as a remote flow source:
+In this example, we'll show how the 'x' parameter below could be marked as a remote flow source:

 .. code-block:: ruby